stormchaserroleplaying/stormchaserRPG/Classes/Expert/Bard/index.md

 ### Jack of All Trades
 You may reroll any ability check that you make that does not benefit from proficiency, but you must take the result.

+Additionally, you have plundered magical knowledge from a wide spectrum of disciplines.
+Your bard talents grant you 3 [mana](https://stormchaserroleplaying.com/stormchaserRPG/Spellcasting/WhatisaSpell/Mana/) as per the mage's spellcasting feature and your spellcasting ability is Intelligence.
+Choose one cantrip and two spells of 1st level.
+You know these spells.

+You may take this talent up to five times.
+Each time that you take this talent, the maximum available spell level increases by 1.

+### Jack of All Trades II
+*Prerequisite:* Jack of all Trades and 2 Other Bard Talents<br>
+Choose a second cantrip and two spells of 2nd level.
+You know these spells and your mana increases to 6.

 ### Countercharm
-*Prerequisite:* Bardic Inspiration<br>
+*Prerequisite:* Jack of all Trades II and 4 Other Bard Talents<br>
 You gain the ability to use musical notes or words of power to disrupt mind-influencing effects.
 As an action, you can start a performance that lasts until the end of your next turn.
 During that time, you and any friendly creatures within 30 feet of you have advantage on saving throws against being [frightened](https://stormchaserroleplaying.com/stormchaserRPG/Conditions/Frightened/) or [charmed](https://stormchaserroleplaying.com/stormchaserRPG/Conditions/Charmed/).
 A creature must be able to hear you to gain this benefit.
 The performance ends early if you are [incapacitated](https://stormchaserroleplaying.com/stormchaserRPG/Conditions/Incapacitated/) or silenced or if you voluntarily end it (no action required).

-### Magical Secrets
+### Jack of All Trades III
+*Prerequisite:* Countercharm<br>
+Choose a third cantrip and two spells of 3rd level.
+You know these spells and your mana increases to 9.

+### Jack of All Trades IV
+*Prerequisite:* Jack of all Trades III and 8 Other Bard Talents<br>
+Choose a fourth cantrip and two spells of 4th level.
+You know these spells and your mana increases to 13.

+### Jack of All Trades V
-*Prerequisite:* Jack of All Trades<br>
+*Prerequisite:* Jack of all Trades IV and 11 Other Bard Talents<br>
-You have plundered magical knowledge from a wide spectrum of disciplines.
-Your bard talents grant you [spell points](https://stormchaserroleplaying.com/stormchaserRPG/Spellcasting/WhatisaSpell/SpellPoints/) as though you were a mage and your spellcasting ability is Intelligence.
-Choose one cantrip and two spells of 1st level.
-You know these spells.
+Choose a fifth cantrip and two spells of 5th level.
+You know these spells and your mana increases to 21.

-You may take this talent up to five times.
-Each time that you take this talent, the maximum available spell level increases by 1.

 ### Virtuoso
 *Prerequisite:* 14 Other Bard Talents<br>